 The Crusader Great Helm was developed early in the 13th century.
 The Great Helm became the mainstay of the medieval fighting man and lasted for about 300 years.
 The Crusader Great Helm is made of high carbon steel and fully wearable.

 Developed early in the 12th Century, the Great Helm became the mainstay of the medieval fighting man.
 Worn over a mail coif and padding, this helm has menacing narrow eyeslits that provide maximum protection.

 The Crusader Helmet has a bold brass cross over its face, announcing your mission and prestige to any friend or foe you encounter.
-This 18 gauge steel medieval helmet has a historical great helm shape, cylindrical with a flat top.
+This 18 or 16 gauge steel medieval helmet has a historical great helm shape, cylindrical with a flat top.

 Helmets of the Middle Ages could be quite varied, and this Crusader Spangenhelm with Face Guard is an example of this.
 The design of the helmet is quite distinctive, while also being rather intimidating and fully protective.